Code-Institute-Submissions/nfepb-Portfolio-Project-2-JavaScript_DecResub/README.md

 - JSHint warned of an error in the Switch statements.
 Breaks were omitted by design.
 The solution provided to disregard this error was provided on [Stackoverflow](https://stackoverflow.com/questions/22398251/jshint-throws-aexpected-a-break-statement-before-case/22398337) by adding a comment "/_ falls through _/" after each case block for the user selected sign.
 - No resolution found: improve site performance.
 - Display an outcome message when the timer is running out explaining the computer score incremented.
+- Error message in the console `Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'.`.
+This error message is caused by GitHub hosted pages.
+GitHub disables FLoC, which is Google's 3rd party cookie alternative.
+[Source StackOverflow](https://stackoverflow.com/questions/69619035/error-with-permissions-policy-header-unrecognized-feature-interest-cohort)

 ---